-- The display will show either the accumulated total for c, d, R, and Sv, or the timed ratemeter average for cps, cpm, dpm, or the average exposure or average dose in R/h and Sv/h. - If datalogging is enabled and logging the count results was previously requested, the results will be logged to the log buffer. - A short press of the UNITS button will switch between the Primary and Secondary Count Units (Tertiary Units if the detector is configured for alpha/beta). - an extra-long press of the ACK/RST button will reset the Count Timer and initialize for a new count. - If an alarm condition occurred during the Timed Count, a continuous audio tone will sound, and the ALARM display indicator will already be on.
+- The display will show either the accumulated total for c, d, R, Rem and Sv, or the timed ratemeter average for cps, cpm, Bq, dpm, or the average exposure or average dose in R/h, Rem/h, and Sv/h. - If datalogging is enabled and logging the count results was previously requested, the results will be logged to the log buffer. - A short press of the UNITS button will switch between the Primary and Secondary Count Units.
+If the detector is configured for alpha/beta, the UNITS button will switch between alpha and beta units.
+A combination of alpha and beta (ex. alpha + beta) can be viewed if Unit 3 is enabled for the detector. - an extra-long press of the ACK/RST button will reset the Count Timer and initialize for a new count. - If an alarm condition occurred during the Timed Count, a continuous audio tone will sound, and the ALARM display indicator will already be on.
 To acknowledge and turn off the continuous tone alarm audio, a short press of the ACK/RST button is required.
 To clear the alarm condition and reset the Count Timer, an extra-long press of the ACK/RST button is required. - If other operational modes are available, a short press of the MODE button will move to the next available operational mode.